Pushkarkv/Titanic_Dataset/README.md

 Implemented a few Ensemble Techniques on the dataset, code can be found in file 'Ensemble_Methods_on_Titanic_Dataset'.

-Performed hyperparameter tuning using RandomSearchCV, aode can be found in file 'Hyperparameter_Tuning_on_Titanic_Dataset'.
+Performed hyperparameter tuning using RandomSearchCV, code can be found in file 'Hyperparameter_Tuning_on_Titanic_Dataset'.

+Final predictions are made using Hyperparameter tuned ensembles, code can be found in file 'Final_Prediction_using_Ensembles_on_Hyperparameter_Tuned_Models'.

 You can get the dataset by extracting 'titanic.zip'.